Nominations open: BGS President Elect (2026-28)

 • Signing off reports, position statements and press releases (in conjunction with the Honorary Secretary)

-• Communicating with the BGS membership by contributing a regular column to the two-monthly BGS newsletter, AGEnda, and short introductions to monthly e-bulletins.
+• Communicating with the BGS membership by contributing a regular column to the quarterly BGS newsletter, Agenda, and short introductions to the BGS monthly e-bulletin, FrontPage.

-• Giving lectures/presentations on geriatric medicine and the care of older people in response to invitations from other professional organisations and representing the BGS at their meetings
+• Giving presentations on geriatric medicine and the care of older people in response to invitations from other professional organisations, and representing the BGS at their meetings

 • Liaising with government departments, senior civil servants, ministers and NHS leaders on issues related to healthcare of older people